-What’s up guys, so we’re gonna talk about some heavy music today and why I love heavy metal with Asperger’s, basically.
-Here’s Why Heavy Metal Calmed My Autism.
+What’s up guys, so we are going to talk about some heavy music today and why I love heavy metal with Asperger’s, basically.
+Here is Why Heavy Metal Calmed My Autism.

 Music is my number one love.
-It’s been with me every single day of my life, we’re talking 14 hours a day of music, at least.
+It’s been with me every single day of my life, we are talking 14 hours a day of music, at least.

 Heavy Metal Calmed My Autism

 I grew up listening to my sister’s music, then my dad’s music, and then I eventually discovered hard rock and heavy metal.

 We’re going to talk about what music I listened to, so maybe we can compare notes.
 Maybe you can comment and give me your favorite music, but music is just a very empowering thing for us with Asperger’s.